ConceptBed: Evaluating Concept Learning Abilities of Text-to-Image Diffusion Models: Experiments Results

 \subsection{Experimental Setup}

-In this work, we study four text-conditioned diffusion modeling-based concept learning strategies: 1) Textual Inversion (LDM) \cite{gal2022image}, 2) Textual Inversion (SD), 3) DreamBooth~\cite{ruiz2022dreambooth}, and 4) Custom Diffusion \cite{kumari2022multi}.
-We generate $N=100$ images for all concepts to measure the concept alignment.
-While $N=1$ images for ImageNet concepts on about $33,000$ composite text prompts.
-For a total of 284 concepts, we train all four different baselines.
-This leads to $1,100$+ concept-specific fine-tuned models and we generate a total of $240,000$+ images for evaluations.
+In our experiments, we study four text-conditioned diffusion modeling-based concept learning strategies: Textual Inversion (TI) on LDM and SD, DreamBooth (DB)~\cite{ruiz2022dreambooth}, and Custom Diffusion (CD)~\cite{kumari2022multi}.
+We generate $N=100$ images for all concepts to measure the concept alignment and $N=3$ images for 33K composite text prompts.
+For a total of 284 concepts, we train all four baselines.
+This leads to $1100$+ concept-specific fine-tuned models and we generate a total of $500,000$ images for evaluations.
+To show the stability of $\metric$, we report the mean performance across the three seeds of oracle training.